-I took heart, after a week of weeping, and set about writing more novels.
-Seven years later, the count has reached a Fellini-esque 8½, and all bar 1½ have been met with either a deafening silence or a standard rejection slip.
-But despite this I continue to write.
+I took heart, and after a week of weeping I set about writing more novels.
+Seven years later, the count had reached a Fellini-esque 8½.
+All bar 1½ were met with either a deafening silence or a standard rejection slip.
+But despite this I continued to write.

-I have no desire to write the great ‘literary’ novel, no hankering after producing 100,000 words of sparkling prose, preferring to work in the genre of crime fiction.
+I have no desire to pen the great ‘literary’ novel, preferring instead to work in the genre of short and snappy crime fiction.

-There are other reasons for persisting, even if I am unlikely to gate-crash the mainstream publishing party.
-I certainly have little expectation of emulating the best of what I have read — by that I mean Raymond Chandler, Patricia Highsmith, James Elroy, Denis Lehane, George Pelicanos and James Lee Burke.
+There were other reasons for persisting, even if I was unlikely to gate-crash the mainstream publishing party.
+I certainly had little expectation of emulating the best of what I have read — by that I mean Raymond Chandler, Patricia Highsmith, James Ellroy, Denis Lehane, George Pelicanos and James Lee Burke.
 But I do think I can write as well as some who have found a publisher — no names, but they are mostly British.

-From childhood, I was raised on such stories, thus learning that the truth is often a different beast to the one presented for public consumption by those in authority.
+During childhood, I learned that the truth is often a different beast to the one presented for public consumption by those in authority.
 Consequently if there is one recurrent theme running throughout my work it is corruption, as well as betrayal, and of course murder.

 Publish and be Damned

-I currently have four books available as Kindle downloads.
+I currently have five books available as Kindle downloads.

-Available from Kindle, this is a police procedural set in 2007.
-It is a rewrite of the book mentioned above that slid off a slush pile
+Available from Kindle Direct Publishing, this is a police procedural set in 2007.

 After finding the body of a murdered boy in a London park, Leo Wilkes sees an opportunity to rescue his flagging career as a police detective.
-However the investigation soon runs into trouble, and after the body of a young woman is dragged from a canal, Wilkes follows the trail overseas where he learns that a man will take poison if he’s first shown death.
+However the investigation soon runs into trouble. when the body of a young woman is dragged from a canal.
+Wilkes follows the trail overseas where he learns that a man will take poison if he’s first shown death.

-This follow up to Ten-Ten is available from Kindle.
+This follow up to Ten-Ten is available from Kindle Direct Publishing.